nikolaybutnik/opencv-notebook/README.md

 This method accepts one required and three optional parameters:

-- `Source`: input image or frame.
+- `src`: input image or frame.
-- `Width` (Optional): desired width of the resulting ouput.
+- `width` (Optional): desired width of the resulting ouput.
-- `Height` (Optional): desired height of the resulting ouput.
+- `height` (Optional): desired height of the resulting ouput.
-- `Intepolation` (Optional): Behavior of neighboring pixels when increasing or decreasing the size of an image.
+- `inter` (Optional): interpolation.
+Behavior of neighboring pixels when increasing or decreasing the size of an image.
 This flag accepts the following options:
   - `cv2.INTER_NEAREST`: finds the “nearest” neighboring pixel and assumes the intensity value.
 Often results in relatively poor image quality and “blocky” artifacts.
   - `cv2.INTER_LINEAR` (default): takes neighboring pixels and uses this neighborhood to calculate the interpolated value (rather than just assuming the nearest pixel value).
   - `cv2.INTER_AREA`: resampling using pixel area relation.
 It may be a preferred method for image decimation, as it gives moiré-free results.
 But when the image is zoomed, it is similar to the `cv2.INTER_NEAREST` method.